Chandravarma-Hattaraki/Python_Learning/README.md

+**About Python repository**

-**This repository is contains programs specifically designed for individuals who are in the process of learning Python.
+This repository is contains programs specifically designed for individuals who are in the process of learning Python.
 The programs within the repository are intended to provide practice opportunities for those learning Python programming.
-In essence, it's a collection of code exercises or examples tailored for beginners or learners to improve their Python programming skills.**
+In essence, it's a collection of code exercises or examples tailored for beginners or learners to improve their Python programming skills.